ptompalski/MDSAfforestationMonitoring/README.md

   - Calculates the threshold as a percentage (e.g., 0.7 becomes 70).
 This is used for naming directories or files.

 ### Feature Selection Parameters

+Note that these variables are specific to feature selection with the Logistic Regression, Gradient Boosting, and Random Forest algorithms only.

 - `FEAT_SELECT ?= None`
   - Specifies the feature selection method to be used.
 Defaults to `None`, meaning no explicit feature selection method is applied by default.